 This waiver includes a Consumer Choices Option (CCO), as well as Consumer Directed Attendant Care (CDAC).
 These two options provide the beneficiary with a degree of freedom in terms of what type of care they require and from whom they receive that care.
 The beneficiary or their legal representative can choose whom to hire for services.
-They have the flexibility to hire friends, neighbors, and even some family members such as the adult children.
+They have the flexibility to hire friends, neighbors, and even some family members, such as the adult children.
 Spouses and legal guardians cannot be hired as caregivers.

 CDAC allows assistance with both skilled and non-skilled services, which includes post-surgical care, tube feedings, medication management, transportation, meal preparation, and assistance with daily activities, such as walking, eating, and dressing.
-CCO allows even more freedom, as an individual budget will be determined and the eligible applicant can work within this budget.
+CCO allows even more freedom, as an individual budget will be determined, and the eligible applicant can work within this budget.
 Services covered under this option include chore and homemaker services, respite care, unskilled care attendant, vehicle and home modifications, meal delivery, senior companion, assistive devices, and transportation.

 The HCBS Elderly Waiver has eligibility requirements related to the applicant’s age, functional ability, and finances.

-Age - Iowa residents must be at least 65 years of age.
+Iowa residents must be at least 65 years of age.

-Functional Ability - Applicants must be assessed by a medical team and found to need the level of care provided in a nursing home on a long-term basis.
+Applicants must be assessed by a medical team and found to need the level of care provided in a nursing home on a long-term basis.
 However, they must be able to receive that care at home at a cost lower than it would cost in a nursing home.

 Married applicants (with only one of the two spouses applying) are subject to a different set of rules.
 To enable a spouse to have the resources to remain living independently, he/she is permitted the Community Spouse Resource Allowance (CSRA).
-The CSRA, in 2020, is equal to $128,640.
+The CSRA, in 2023, is $148,620.
 Simply stated, joint assets can be held by the non-applying spouse up to this amount.